jhumelsine/jhumelsine.github.io/_posts/2025-12-31-prototype-use-case.md

 Once acquisition becomes object-driven and registries become instance-based, systems begin to grow by assembly rather than adding new classes to the design.

 # Creational Design Patterns Epilog
-I was planning a final ___Creational Design Patterns Series Summary___ blog, but while gathering my ideas, I realized that I had already written everything in other blog entries.
+I was planning a final ___Creational Design Patterns Series Summary___ blog, but while gathering my ideas, I realized that I had already written everything I planned to state in other blog entries.
 Rather than rehash everything in a new blog, I've decided to mention them once more here with links to the previous references.

 I introduced __Creational Design Patterns__ in [An Introduction to Creational Design Patterns](https://jhumelsine.github.io/2025/07/18/creational-design-patterns.html) over five months ago.
-This is the only grouping of design pattern theme that I have in common with the Gang of Four's groupings, and even then, my set is slightly different from theirs.
+This is the only grouping of design pattern theme that I have in common with the Gang of Four's groupings, and even then, my set of creational design patterns is slightly different from theirs.

 Creational Design Patterns have two primary responsibilities:
 * Encapsulating the creation mechanism from application code